tom-doerr/dummy_1/README.md

 A simple client-side task manager web application.
 Tasks are stored in your browser using `localStorage`.

 The app now supports priority levels `1-9`, comma separated tags and basic time tracking for each task.
 Tasks are automatically sorted by priority and high/low priority items are visually highlighted.
 Priority values outside the 1-9 range are clamped so invalid input never corrupts task data.
 An optional on-device language model integration (see `public/llm.js`) can parse natural language commands to add or edit tasks.
+A simple chat interface (`public/chat.js`) lets you talk to the bot in the browser.

 ## Setup